How to Create and Manage an AWS VPC

 What it will look like when completed

-When you have completed this guide, you should have Components that look like this in your Diagram:
+When you have completed this guide, you should have Components that look like this in your Grid:

 Create a Change Set